awpratten/awpratten.github.io/content/Gear/_index.md

 ## Pedal Board

-My pedal board is simple and designed for maximum flexibility.

-### Tech21 FlyRig - Cali

-Good drive and decent interface for direct to board recording.
-I use this as the first pedal in my board.
+I like having a variety of sounds available but I also appreciate a board that is simple enough for me to carry to a gig.
+This is my "do everything" board.
+I use it to record, play at home and play out.

 ### Line 6 M9

 A very flexible multi-fx pedal that provides a wide range of different effects.
+Depending on the situation I use this with or without the expression pedal which is why it is not attached to the board

 Primary effects leveraged:
 * Reverse Delay